ivarrvinter/rsat/README.md

-# Sentiment Analyzer
+# Textblob Sentiment Analyzer GUI

-This is a simple Sentiment Analyzer application built using PyQt5 and TextBlob.
-It allows you to analyze the sentiment score of text input.
+This is a fun GUI project built using PyQt5 and TextBlob that allows you to analyze the sentiment score of text input simultaneously.

 ## How to Use